 Anthony Groff, Senior Program Director

 Tony joined the MYAS staff in November of 2004, primarily in the baseball department.
-He is an Area Director for USSSA Baseball and is also a founding member for Play Ball!
+He is the Minnesota state Director for USSSA Baseball and is also a founding member for Play Ball!
 MN through the Minnesota Twins Community Fund.
-He enjoyed playing baseball, basketball and football while growing up and attending Centennial High School.
+He enjoyed playing baseball, basketball and football while growing up and now spends as much time in the outdoors as possible.
 Tony began his professional career in the golf industry and has an educational background in Business Administration.
 Away from work you can find him spending time with his family, golfing and getting out on the lakes to fish.

 Debbie Dahl, Gambling Manager

 Debbie has been involved in charitable gaming for 22 years.
 She began working for MYAS in 2004 as a site manager, moved up to assistant gambling manager in 2007, and became gambling manager in June 2009.
 Debbie enjoys spending time with her husband and two girls, Ashley and Amanda.